 Pandi kept my marriage together that second year.
-While she was always my dog, and I, her clear care taker, she loved her daddy like nothing else.
+While she was always my dog, and I her clear care taker, she loved her daddy like nothing else.
 Typical female in that regard.
-During my darkest hours in Cleveland, she was the only thing that kept me going.
-She gave me purpose & needed me; plain and simple.
+During my darkest hours in Cleveland she was the only thing that kept me going.
+She gave me purpose & needed me, plain and simple.
 That was enough to keep me fighting this insidious disease.
 I didn’t want my health to destroy my family anymore than it had.
-It was destroying everything; my marriage, my relationships, my career and and my life.
-Not many believed I had Lyme (many in my family still question this, despite a positive test for being reinfected last summer) and there was a lot of pressure from my family as to how I should treat it.
-I didn’t choose the way I wanted to treat it, because they were already questioning my sanity.
-There is nothing more terrifying than knowing that you are sick and feeling like the entire world, including your family, is against you.
+It was destroying everything: my marriage, my relationships, my career and and my life.
+Not many believed I had Lyme and there was a lot of pressure as to how I should treat it.
+I didn’t choose the way I wanted to treat it because everyone was already questioning my sanity.
+There is nothing more terrifying than knowing that you are sick and feeling like the entire world is against you.
 As they say in the Lyme community: “you just don’t get it, until you get it”. 💚

 When I stopped working, I couldn’t afford to continue paying for my dog walker (whom Pandi adored), so I had to walk her.
-Brandon was in his second year of business school and busier than ever.
-She would have destroyed the house we were renting had I not done that, so that became my routine, every day, for 9 months.
+My husband was in his second year of business school and busier than ever.
+She would have destroyed the house we were renting had I not done that, so that became my routine every day for 9 months.
 When she was 8 weeks old I could barely walk down the street and back, or get down the stairs without hobbling and holding on to the railing every morning.
 The pain and fatigue were that unbearable.
-Brandon and I used to take her to the Metro Parks on the weekends and I would struggle to keep up.
-Brandon would have her pull me up the inclines because I could barely make it up on my own.
+We would take her to the Metro Parks on the weekends and I would struggle to keep up.
+My husband would have her pull me up the inclines because I could barely make it up on my own.
 Mind you, I hiked the Grand Canyon in college (that’s how sick I was).
 She kept me moving and as she grew and demanded more, I was able to push myself more.
-Not only has she helped my physical health, but she has helped my mental health as well.
+Not only has she helped my physical health, but she’s helped my mental health as well.
 When I have anxiety she gets upset and gets me to pet her, play, or go outside.
 I am able to calm myself down, because I won’t do that to her.
 She really IS my therapy dog (working on that certification- don’t hate, its legit).

 Peace & love